Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## jSparrow 3.5.1 released!

+We have introduced a [Customer Portal](https://jsparrow.atlassian.net/servicedesk/customer/portal/1), where you can report bugs and get support.
+There is also a new email address for customer support: [support@jsparrow.eu](mailto:support@jsparrow.eu)

+This release adds the link to our Customer Portal and the new email address to the help dialogs in jSparrow.

 ## jSparrow 3.5.0 and jSparrow Maven Plugin 2.2.0 released!

 *The sparrows round their new nests chirp with glee as jSparrow is hatching a rule in the syntax tree!*